How to Record Google Meet How to Record Google Meet

 1. Start or join a Google Meet session

-2. Click the Activities icon (bottom right) → Recording
+2. Click the Activities icon (bottom right) and select Recording

 3. Click Start Recording — all participants will be notified